jakkn/nwn-devbase/SETUP.md

 ---

 ## Docker
-The Dockerfile is based on a 32-bit Ubuntu image which contains all files necessary to run vanilla NWN modules.
-The [image](https://hub.docker.com/r/jakkn/nwnx2server/) is created by [this Dockerfile](https://github.com/jakkn/nwnx2server/blob/master/Dockerfile) and will by default start a vanilla NWN server and load the "Contest Of Champions 0492" module.
-The image has been made with the intention of being as generic as possible to facilitate reuse.
+The Dockerfile is based on [jakkn/nwnx2server](https://github.com/jakkn/nwnx2server/blob/master/Dockerfile) which again is based on a 32-bit Ubuntu image, and contains all files necessary to run vanilla NWN modules.
+The image will by default start a vanilla NWN server and load the "Contest Of Champions 0492" module.
+It has been made with the intention of being as generic as possible to facilitate reuse.

 The guide assumes use of the nwnx_odbc plugin and will configure accordingly.
-As such, the Docker guide covers two topics; the server Dockerfile, and database usage.
+This section covers two topics: the server Dockerfile, and database usage.

 ### Customizing the server Dockerfile
 To create an image that will automatically load your module you must modify the [Dockerfile](https://github.com/jakkn/nwn-devbase/blob/master/docker/Dockerfile).